SciKnowEngine/UimaBioC/README.md

 # UimaBioC

 This project provides code that permits the use BioC structures as a UIMA type and provide support for it's use in text mining applications based on the CleartTk UIMA system.
-Note that our processing uses *either* BioC data formatted as XML or as JSON (and most of our applications use
+Note that our processing uses *either* BioC data formatted as XML or as JSON.

 ## The BioC Data Model